scottwedge/KWsearch/README.md

-# pyLoader
+# Keyword search service
-load python scripts and run for the BaaS.
+A application of search keywords on the baas, and all connections come from the goBuster through GRPC.